2009–10 Tottenham Hotspur F.C. season: November

 Looking to respond from losing the most recent edition of the North London derby, Tottenham faced a home test against Sunderland.
-The game featured the return of a number of former players.
+The game featured the return of some former players.
 Steed Malbranque, Andy Reid, Márton Fülöp, Fraizer Campbell and Darren Bent, making his first return to the Lane since his acrimonious departure in the summer.
-The game ended 2–0 to Tottenham thanks to goals from Robbie Keane and Tom Huddlestone, with Darren Bent having a penalty saved during the course of the match.
+The game ended 2–0 to Tottenham thanks to goals from Robbie Keane and Tom Huddlestone, with Darren Bent having a penalty saved during the match.

 Following the win against Sunderland, Spurs played Wigan in a home fixture.
-In what would become an historic fixture, Tottenham won 9–1.
+In what would become a historic fixture, Tottenham won 9–1.
 Redknapp chose to start with Peter Crouch up front with Defoe, and the move paid off as Spurs took the lead after a Crouch header from an Aaron Lennon cross that put Spurs 1–0 up at half-time.
 The second half entered the record books as Spurs scored eight goals, five coming from Defoe.
 Other goals came from Lennon and Niko Kranjčar, along with a David Bentley free-kick, originally given as a Chris Kirkland own goal before the dubious goal panel awarded the effort to Bentley.
-It became Tottenham's biggest ever Premier League win, the second biggest in Premier League history, and only the second time any team had scored nine goals in the Premier League since its inception in 1992.
+It became Tottenham's biggest-ever Premier League win, the second biggest in Premier League history, and only the second time any team had scored nine goals in the Premier League since its inception in 1992.
 Defoe also got himself in the record books, becoming only the third player to score five goals in a Premier League match, the others being Andy Cole and Alan Shearer.

 Tottenham ended the month with a trip to Villa Park to face Aston Villa.
 Early into the first half, Aston Villa drew first blood with Gabriel Agbonlahor poking the ball in from close range to send Villa into the lead.
 Spurs fought back and in the 78th minute grabbed an equaliser with Michael Dawson hitting a volley into the net from just outside the area, earning a point for Tottenham and lifting the team into third place.